yuvalmGS/gigaspaces-wiki-jekyll/xap97/archive-container.markdown

 The archive operation handler determines if it can archive more than one object at a time by implementing `ArchiveOperationHandler.supportsBatchArchiving()`.
 If the archive handler supports batch archiving then multiple objects are removed from the space using takeMultiple and handed over to the `ArchiveOperationHandler.archive()` method.
-If the archive handler does not support batch archiving, or if the archive conainer batch-size is 1, then batch operation is disabled.
+If the archive handler does not support batch archiving, or if the archive container batch-size is 1, then batch operation is disabled.
 Otherwise, batch operation is enabled.

 # Transaction Support